Pacific Seacraft 25

-The design was built by Pacific Seacraft in the United States from 1976 until 1981, with 157 boats built of both marks, but it is now out of production.
+The Pacific Seacraft 25 is a recreational keelboat built by Pacific Seacraft in the United States from 1976 until 1981, with 157 boats built.

 Design

-The Pacific Seacraft 25 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Pacific Seacraft 25 is built predominantly of fiberglass, with wood trim.
 It has a simulated lapstrake canoe hull, a spooned raked stem, an angled transom, a keel-mounted rudder controlled by a tiller and a fixed modified long keel, with a cutaway forefoot.
 It displaces 5700 lb and carries 1750 lb of lead ballast.

 The boat has a draft of 3.33 ft with the standard keel.

 The boat is fitted with a Japanese Yanmar diesel engine of 8 hp for docking and maneuvering.
 The fuel tank holds 16 u.s.gal and the fresh water tank has a capacity of 14 u.s.gal.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a straight settee and a drop-down dinette table that converts to a berth in the main cabin.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove and a sink.
 The head is located just aft of the bow cabin on the port side.
 Cabin headroom is 60 in.

 The design has a hull speed of 6.0 kn.